AdaCore/spark2014/lrm/source/introduction.rst

 .. [#bounded_errors] In the case of some bounded errors a check and any resulting exception only *may* be required.

-Note that in some cases the result of performing formal verification may be compiler or machine-dependent.
+Note that in some cases the result of performing formal verification of a program may depend on properties of the machine on which that program is executed or on properties of the tools used to compile and build it.
 In such cases it must be possible to represent the dependencies as explicit inputs to the formal verification process.